olliesnape101/imdb-streaming-checker/README.md

 │              tables, layout, and responsive formatting.
 │
 └── README.md
-    └─ Documentation for the project, how it works, installation, environment setup, and CS50 video link.
+    └─ This file - documentation and setup for the application.
 ```